 So what’s with spinal extension?

-Both are true: It is valuable.
-It’s harmful.
-It
+Both are true: It is good.
+It is

 is the job of your Richmond chiropractor to help you figure